-Risk management is a process of proactively identifying issues and assessing their potential impact on the University.
-Taking a proactive approach allows the University to anticipate risk and make informed business decisions.
+Risk management is a process of proactively identifying issues and assessing their potential likelihood and impact on the University.
+Taking a proactive approach allows the University to anticipate risk and make informed decisions.
 Depending on the circumstances, the University may choose to either avoid risk or assume it.